Author’s note: This article is adapted from my forthcoming book, Network Beyond Bias.

 I just returned from the Reaching Out MBA (ROMBA) conference.
 It was an incredible event, and so valuable for me.
-This article is an adaptation of the thank-you note I sent to those who supported my attendance in various ways.
 If you were in any way affiliated with this conference, or if you have ever included someone who felt they didn’t belong, thank you.

 My Humble (and Uninformed) Beginnings